adobe/aio-theme/README.md

 ### Google Docs support

 Instead of writing markdown pages, you can use Google Docs as external content source.
 Google Docs documents will be transformed into markdown pages under the hood and placed by default into `src/pages`.
-To connect to Google Docs, you'll need to setup 4 `.env` variables in your Gatsby project :
+To connect to Google Docs, you'll need to setup 4 `.env` variables in your project :

 ```
 GOOGLE_OAUTH_CLIENT_ID=2...m.apps.googleusercontent.com